kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 As part of the CUR creation process, Amazon also creates a CloudFormation template that is used to create the Athena integration.
 It is created in the CUR S3 bucket under `s3-path-prefix/cur-name` and typically has the filename `crawler-cfn.yml`.
 This .yml is your necessary CloudFormation template.
 You will need it in order to complete the CUR Athena integration.
 You can read more about this [here](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html).

 {% hint style="info" %}
-Your S3 path prefix can be found by going to your AWS Cost and Usage Reports dashboard and selecting your bucket's report.
-In the Report details tab, you will find the S3 path prefix.
+Your S3 path prefix can be found by going to your AWS Cost and Usage Reports dashboard and selecting your newly-created CUR.
+In the 'Report details' tab, you will find the S3 path prefix.
 {% endhint %}

 Once Athena is set up with the CUR, you will need to create a new S3 bucket for Athena query results.